markfickett/drawerlights/README.md

 The power supply hisses when under low/no load.
 Between 84mA and 300mA the hiss is audible, but by 600mA it's quiet.
 Luckily, wood and clothing damps the noise sufficiently.
 The PSU also has a trim for output voltage.
 After destroying one NeoPixel strip, I adjusted the voltage from 5V down to 4.90V.
 (I haven't observed any variation in the output when, for example, running a corded drill off the same outlet as the PSU is plugged into.)

 The 60-LED/m NeoPixel strip specification says 3.5A/m at 5V.
 This setup uses 7 LEDs on each of 8 drawers, and the brightest color displayed is (255, 255, 50) (that is, red and green fully on, and blue fairly dim).
 With all 56 LEDs displaying that color, the system draws 2.096A at 5V, so in fact a 10A power supply is significantly oversized.

-The servo wire is 22AWG, which is rated to carry 0.92A max and 16 ohms/ft; the lamp wire is 18AWG, which is rated 2.3A max / 6 ohms/ft.
-I ended up feeding both ends and the center of the LEDs using lamp wire; until I added the center supply, I observed flaky data transmission in the middle of the LEDs.

 For the control board: